How Trauma Affects The Brain and Memories

 Trauma and Memory

 Trauma can profoundly impact how memories are formed and recalled.
+Trauma can impair memory function, particularly affecting the hippocampus, which is critical for processing and storing verbal declarative memories.
 Understanding this can help explain why trauma survivors often struggle with fragmented or intense memories.
+Additionally, sleep disturbances are common in trauma survivors and can further disrupt memory function.

 There are two main types of memories affected by trauma: